 Serjeants’ Inn is at the forefront of healthcare law.
-We are ranked as a top tier set for clinical negligence by the Legal 500 which describes us as “a very professional set with a modern outlook, providing many skilled counsel with a wealth of knowledge on clinical negligence law.”
-Christopher Johnston QC leads the clinical negligence and healthcare team.
+We are ranked as a top tier set for clinical negligence by The Legal 500 which describes us as “a very professional set with a modern outlook, providing many skilled counsel with a wealth of knowledge on clinical negligence law.”
+Christopher Johnston KC leads the clinical negligence and healthcare team.

-We won The Legal 500 Clinical Negligence Set of the Year Award last year and the Chambers & Partners Professional Discipline Set of the Year Award in both 2014 and 2015.
-We have 166 recommendations in Chambers & Partners and The Legal 500 for expertise in relevant fields including clinical negligence, professional discipline and regulatory law, Court of Protection and inquests and inquiries.
+We won Clinical Negligence Set of the Year in both 2021 and 2019 at the Chambers & Partners Bar Awards, The Legal 500 Clinical Negligence Set of the Year Award 2018 and the Chambers & Partners Professional Discipline Set of the Year Award in both 2014 and 2015.
+We have 160 recommendations in Chambers & Partners and The Legal 500 for expertise in relevant fields including clinical negligence, professional discipline and regulatory law, Court of Protection and inquests and inquiries.

 Our barristers combine:

-- technical legal expertise – our barristers edit and write the Medical Law Reports, the Inquest Law Reports and the leading text, Medical Treatment: Decisions and the Law;
+- technical legal expertise – our barristers edit and write the Medical Law Reports, the Inquest Law Reports and the leading text, Medical Treatment: Decisions and the Law fourth edition;

 - practical advocacy and witness handling skills – our technique has been honed over years of experience in complex clinical negligence proceedings, medical disciplinary proceedings, criminal trials of doctors and other healthcare workers and high profile inquests;